McPringle/vaadin21-enhanceddatetimepicker/README.md

-This repository contains a minimal project to show the JavaScript error of the enhanced date picker component with Vaadin 20.
+This repository contains a minimal project to show the startup error of the enhanced date picker component with Vaadin 21.